Merck/AlgebraicAgents.jl/readme.md

 The package solves a typical **scaling problem**: while modeling a complex system, one tears the joint dynamics into several parts, but inevitably runs into troubles when trying to put these parts together.

 We provide a minimalistic **interface** featuring compositions of dynamical systems, to **approximate the joint dynamics** from separate systems' evolutionary laws.
 In practice, one only has to define a **wrap type** for a custom dynamical system class and implement a handful of **common interface methods**.
-So far, integrations of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) and [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) are provided.
+So far, integrations of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), [Agents.jl](https://github.com/JuliaDynamics/Agents.jl), and [AlgebraicDynamics.jl](https://github.com/AlgebraicJulia/AlgebraicDynamics.jl) are provided, see the [docs](https://merck.github.io/AlgebraicAgents.jl/#Loading-third-party-package-integrations).

 The dynamical systems are organized into **hierarchies**.
 That is, a dynamical system may contain an embedded hierarchy of dynamical systems.
 Each system is then assigned a **path** in the overarching hierarchy, like a folder in a file system.
 A dynamical system typically indexes and retrieves other systems in the hierarchy via relative paths.